 Dear Students, On March 31, 2020, Polish Parliament has finished the legislative work on the project of “Anti-crisis Shield” the act which aims to mitigate the economic consequences of COVID-19.
 The President has signed that act which went live on April 1,...

 Dear Students!
 As part of the "Ready, Study, Go!
 Poland" campaign, the Polish National Agency for Academic Exchange organizes a series of webinars for students under the slogan: ‘Ready, Study, Go!
 Poland for students in Poland!’.
-On Monday, March 30th, at 2.30 pm, we...
+This Friday (April 3rd, 2020) at 3.00...